MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getreplyfilename.md

 ---
 title: bitsadmin getreplyfilename
-description: Windows Commands topic for **bitsadmin getreplyfilename** - Gets the path of the file that contains the server reply.
+description: Windows Commands topic for bitsadmin getreplyfilename, which gets the path of the file that contains the server reply. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 85447184-1732-4816-a365-2e3599551bf8

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 85447184-1732-4816-a365-2e3599551bf8
 author: coreyp-at-msft